Andrés Duany

-Andrés Duany (born September 7, 1949) is an American architect, an urban planner, and a founder of the Congress for the New Urbanism.
+Andrés Duany (born September 7, 1949) is an American architect, urban planner, and a founder of the Congress for the New Urbanism.

 Early life and education

 Duany was born in New York City but grew up in Cuba until 1960.
 He attended The Choate School and Aiglon College and received his undergraduate degree in architecture and urban planning from Princeton University (1971).
 After a year of study at the École des Beaux-Arts in Paris, he received a master's degree from the Yale School of Architecture (1974).
+He has also received an honorary Doctorate of Fine Arts from Yale School of Architecture (2023).

 Career

 In 1977, Duany co-founded the Miami firm Arquitectonica with his wife, Elizabeth Plater-Zyberk, Bernardo Fort-Brescia, Laurinda Spear, and Hervin Romney.
 Arquitectonica was known for its playful, Latin-American influenced modernism.
 The firm's Atlantis Condominium was featured in the opening credits of the television series Miami Vice.

-In 1980, Duany and Elizabeth Plater-Zyberk founded Duany Plater-Zyberk & Company (DPZ), an architecture firm based in Miami, Florida.
+In 1980, Duany and Elizabeth Plater-Zyberk founded Duany Plater-Zyberk & Company (DPZ), an architecture firm based in Miami.
 DPZ participated in the formation of the international urban planning movement known as New Urbanism, intended to offer an alternative to suburban sprawl and urban disinvestment.
 The firm first received recognition as the designer of new towns such as Seaside, Florida and Kentlands, Maryland.
 The firm has since completed designs and codes for over three hundred new towns, regional plans, and inner-city revitalization projects.
 Duany is also considered to be a representative of New Classical Architecture.

 Duany is a co-founder and emeritus board member of the Congress for the New Urbanism (CNU), established in 1993.
 He has co-authored five books: Suburban Nation: The Rise of Sprawl and the Decline of the American Dream; The New Civic Art; The Smart Growth Manual; Garden Cities; and Landscape Urbanism and Its Discontents.
 Duany has worked as visiting professor at many institutions and holds two honorary doctorates.
 He is a fellow of the American Institute of Architects and an adjunct professor at the University of Miami.